Updated as of 6/26/2022, scouting report written by Alan Lu.

 He was out for most of his sophomore season as he was battling leukemia, and he’s struggled to fully recover, which his health battles has limited him to playing in two games during the 2018-19 season.

 After a lengthy battle with leukemia, Jones was able to make a full recovery, and he managed to score 20 points in his team’s win over Northern Colorado during the 2019-20 season.
+This past season, Jones had his ups and downs, but he was able to help lead his team to the 2021 NCAA Tournament, though he still may have a long road ahead of him in his journey to the NBA.

 If you use any portion of this material, please credit NBA Scouting Live.